databasedude/testangular/README.md

 http://localhost:8000.
 A grunt watch task will detect any changes to javascript, html or css files and reload the browser.

-To run the app in localhost with mock data:
+To run the app in localhost with mock data and keep it alive while changing files:

     $ grunt dev --mock